 Are the data transparent?

 Updating district policies and procedures for attendance supervision

 State leaders should be prepared to look critically at student attendance data and answer questions about the processes and decisions behind the numbers.
 The quality of these data depends upon the daily buy-in of teachers and school-level staff.
 Over time, public scrutiny of the day can help improve the quality of the data and higher quality can increase trust in using the data to inform practice and policy.

 Much of the power of chronic absence emerges when it is used as a diagnostic measure, rather than a year-end accountability measure.
 If these attendance data are to be of high quality and used, not just reported, schools and districts must be encouraged — not punished — for honest reporting and proactive use of the data.

 We would like to express our appreciation to Elizabeth Dabney, Director of Research and Policy for the Data Quality Campaign and Jane Sundius, Senior Fellow for Attendance Work for significantly contributing to the content of this blog.

 We’d like to hear from you about ESSA planning and implementation.
-Please share your comments with Sue Fothergill, Associate Director of Policy, at Sue@attendanceworks.org.
+Please share your comments with Sue Fothergill, Director of Strategic Programming, at Sue@attendanceworks.org.